 You must hold a residence and work permit in order to reside and work in Denmark, if you are a citizen of a country outside the Nordic countries or the EU/EEA.
 Whether you can obtain a residence and work permit depends, first and foremost, on your qualifications.

-A number of schemes have been designed in order to make it easier for highly qualified professionals to get a residence and work permit in Denmark.
+A number of schemes have been designed in order to make it possible for highly qualified professionals to get a residence and work permit in Denmark:

 The Positive List is a list of the professions currently experiencing a shortage of qualified professionals.
 Persons who have been offered a job in one of these professions, and who have completed the required education, have particularly easy access to the Danish labour market.

 Read more about the Positive List